AusafMo/searchy/README.md

   ---
   - [ ] Making UI more clean and less crappy really.
   - [ ] fixing hotkey issue, currently the hot key to bring the app to attention `⌘ + ⇧ + Space`, which is buggy.
-  - [ ] Figure out how to bundling the app to be distributed, need real help on this one.
+  - [ ] Figure out how to bundle the app for distribution, need real help on this one.
   - [ ] Fixing the indexing stats after indexing finishes, it disappears too quickly, make it a pop if possible.